We’ve put together a few frequently asked questions about Digital Currency IRAs, including issues related to compliance, account setup and security.

 There are a number of factors at play when creating your new account.
 For example, when rolling over funds, we find that the old custodian can often drag their feet on the transfer to your new custodian.
 Additionally, once your new account is funded with Preferred Trust Company, it’s necessary for them to do their due diligence to securely establish your account.

 When it’s all said and done, we find that it can take anywhere from one to three weeks for your new account to be fully funded and ready to purchase digital currency.

 When establishing BitIRA and our processes, the security of your retirement funds was one of our most critical considerations.
 At this early stage for digital currency, some technology has not yet been fully developed, so unfortunately the industry has been marred by some negative publicity.
 For example, notable hacks have rocked the Mt.
 Gox exchange and BitGo wallet.

 Determined to produce the most secure solution possible, we have developed a proprietary process that offers you the world’s first and only insured cold storage solution for Digital Currency IRAs.
 Other companies may offer some of the security measures you’ll read about below, but NO OTHER COMPANY offers the combination of protocols that we’ve put into place.

 To read about the features that make BitIRA “The World’s Most Secure Digital Currency IRA”, click here.

-While your currencies are held in storage, they are fully covered by an all-risk policy from Lloyd’s of London.
-However, you’re also covered during the purchase and sale of your currencies by an additional $1 million Consumer Protection insurance policy, which protects against any internal cases of fraud or theft.
+While your currencies are held in storage, they are fully covered against any theft.
+However, you’re also covered during the purchase and sale of your currencies by an additional $1 million Consumer Protection insurance policy from Lloyd’s of London, which protects against any internal cases of fraud or theft.
 Additionally, we hold a $1 million Cybersecurity Policy from Hiscox.